Day Trips From Barcelona

 Since most people start their Catalonia experience in Barcelona, the city has its fair share of issues regarding tourism.
 With nearly 30 million (yikes!) visitors a year Barcelona is overwhelmed by tourism, and after a few days there it’s highly likely you’ll yearn for less crowded and more quiet destination, especially if you visit in peak season, from May to October.

 So, what’s one to do?
-Get out and explore the surrounding area, of course!
+Take a day trip from Barcelona, or a multi-day trip and get out and explore the surrounding area, of course!

 We’ve consulted several fellow travel experts and asked them what their favorite day trips from Barcelona are and put together this list.
-There is something for everyone here, so have a look and start planning your Catalonia adventure!
+There is literally something for everyone here, from hiking to sipping wine in tiny towns, so have a look and start planning your Catalonia adventure!